Government Services Archives

 Finding your way through official procedures in your new home can be tough.
-Here’s a list of the government departments you might need as an expat living in the Netherlands:
+Here’s a list of the government departments you might need as an expat living in the UK:

-Expat Center Leiden provides information for internationals living or working in or around Leiden in the Netherlands.
-They offer details of all of the essential concerns that expats might have: from healthcare, to work, to daily life.
-Visit their website and find out how they could help you.

-The Hague International Centre is an information center for expats living in and around The Hague area.
-Their friendly staff can assist with all issues relating to moving to the city, from BSN registration to house-hunting.
-If you’re a new arrival, visit The Hague International Centre.
+VisitWales.com is a one-stop-shop for all your Welsh tourism needs.
+The site provides inspiration and information for visitors to Wales, from cultural event listings to the best kid-friendly beaches.
+So, whatever your reason to visit Wales, make your trip unforgettable with VisitWales.com.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing